markmead/alpinejs-scroll-to/README.md

 # Alpine JS Scroll To

-Easily add scroll to functionality with options powered by Alpine JS 🐭
+Easily add scroll to functionality with options, powered by Alpine JS 🐭

 ## Install